 Active learning, at its core, allows learners to do more than just sit and listen.
 It requires them to participate, engage, and collaborate in class to drive deeper learning outcomes.
 Here, we’ll dive into the several benefits of active learning that make it one of the most preferred learning and development methods of today.
 We’ll also provide you with some tips and tricks on how you can apply a blended-learning framework to your future training initiatives.

-According to Bonwell and Eison, active learning “involves students in doing things and thinking about the things they are doing.”
+According to Bonwell and Eison, the definition of active learning “involves students in doing things and thinking about the things they are doing.”
 Simply stated, learners transition from mere “observing” to “actively engaging” with the new information presented to them.
 When learners are directly engaged with their learning materials, they develop a positive relationship with their training.
 It allows them to gain a deeper understanding and connection with the material, which helps result in improved learning success.

 Active learning in face-to-face training sessions usually takes the form of discussions, FAQ sessions, role-playing, and hands-on activities.
 But if you’re shifting to virtual learning, you can turn to EdApp to incorporate the benefits of active learning into your corporate compliance training.
 Feel free to try their rapid authoring solutions along with their microlearning and gamification functions to increase the engagement rate of your corporate elearning courses and learning management system.
 As you present compact lessons with excellent course design in the form of m learning through smartphone games, learners will connect and engage better with their workplace content when done via digital learning.

 EdApp is also jam-packed with valuable training courses covering different topics, which you can use and deploy for free.
 They have sales training for your sales reps, HIPAA courses for healthcare workers, safety courses for high-risk workers, and more.

 Explore their authoring tool and course library for free by signing up here.